Hiking & Backpacking

 Make no mistake, Zion National Park is a true adventure climbing arena.
 The big walls are serious endeavors, and the bushwhacking approaches through inhospitable terrain are legendary.

 But you don’t need to get that extreme to get a taste of what rock climbing is all about.
-Several companies in Springdale can introduce you to rock climbing at areas just outside the park (guided climbs are not allowed inside the park).
+Several companies in Springdale can introduce you to rock climbing in areas just outside the park (guided climbs are not allowed inside the park).
 For example, Zion Mountain School and Zion Adventure Company offer a full range of lessons and guided climbs for people with zero experience — even for kids as young as six.
-And Utah Adventure Center offers an Above Zion Via Ferrata near Kolob Terrace for guests as young as eight.
+Utah Adventure Center offers an Above Zion Via Ferrata near Kolob Terrace for guests as young as eight.

 Stargazing and Night Photography

 If you can, plan some time during your trip to see Zion’s dark skies.
-The park gets dark at night, so be sure to pack some form of lighting and warm clothes, and stay off the roads.
+The park gets dark at night, so be sure to pack some form of lighting and warm clothes and stay off the roads.
 The campgrounds are a great place for stargazing, along with the park’s various viewpoints.
 (Read: "How to Stargaze in Utah")

 Scenic Driving

-It’s not necessary to venture off the road to experience the wonders of Zion National Park.
+It’s unnecessary to venture off the road to experience the wonders of Zion National Park.
 Zion Canyon National Scenic Drive is a beautiful road that follows the North Fork of the Virgin River upstream from Canyon Junction through some of Zion’s most outstanding scenery.
-This road is closed to private vehicle traffic in the summer and fall, but regularly scheduled shuttle busses provide a great way to relax and enjoy the scenery, or stop to take a hike and then catch a later bus back down the canyon.
+This road is closed to private vehicle traffic in the summer and fall, but regularly scheduled shuttle buses provide a great way to relax and enjoy the scenery, or stop to take a hike and then catch a later bus back down the canyon.

 The Zion Park National Scenic Byway (54 miles one way) follows Highway 9 from its western terminus at exit 16 on I-15 to its eastern junction with U.S. 89 at Mount Carmel Junction.
 The road east from Zion to Mount Carmel Junction, completed in 1930, was considered one of the great road-building accomplishments in history at the time.
 As you climb switchbacks from the canyon floor to the two high plateaus to the east, passing through two narrow tunnels blasted through the cliffs, you will understand why it created such a sensation.